Sandwiched Volterra Volatility model: Markovian approximations and hedging

-The paper is organized as follows.
-Section \ref{s: Preliminaries and Assumptions} contains the detailed descriprion of the SVV model \eqref{eq: S}--\eqref{eq: X} and gathers some necessary known results.
-Section \ref{s: Auxiliary results and error estimates} provides estimates of an error between the original model $(X,Y)$ and $(X_m, Y_m)$ obtained by replacing the kernel in the volatility with a general approximant $\mathcal K_m$.
-In Section \ref{s: Markovian approximation}, we describe the actual construction of the Markovian approximation and illustrate the approach with two examples of rough fractional and general H\"older continuous kernels.
-Section \ref{s: Monte Carlo approximation of the hedging strategy} concentrates on the mean-variance hedging problem \eqref{eq: J}, the description of two Monte Carlo approaches for computation of the non-anticipating derivative as well as simulations.
+\paragraph{Structure of this work.} Section \ref{s: Preliminaries and Assumptions} contains the detailed description of the SVV model \eqref{eq: S}--\eqref{eq: X} and gathers some necessary known results.
+Section \ref{s: Markovian approximation} is devoted to Stage I of our plan above: we introduce the approximation \eqref{eq: model approx intro} and prove its convergence to the original SVV model.
+In Section \ref{s: NA-derivative estimates}, Stage II is realized: we construct an approximation of the optimal hedging strategy $\mathfrak D F$ and study its convergence.
+Stage III is implemented in Section \ref{s: Monte Carlo approximation of the hedging strategy} which concentrates on numerical algorithms for computing the optimal hedge and describes two Monte Carlo approaches for the computation of the non-anticipating derivative; the results are illustrated by simulations.
+Appendices \ref{appendix: proof of approximation of volatility} and \ref{appendix: estimates for price increments} contain the proofs of some technical results.